Parimalav1/Replate/README.md

 # Replate - Full-stack developer

 The app was partially created as a part of projects in Lambda school.
-Deployed through netlify -
+And deployed through netlify -

 # Tech stack

 Frontend

-The frontend part is created with React.js and Redux for state management and The UI and backend were connected to make a complete app.
+The frontend part is created with React.js and Redux for state management and the UI and backend were connected to make a complete app.

 Backend